 - Travel in a Yellow Cab

-- Get moving along a session of Cajun Zydeco music in Louisiana
+- Get moving along with a session of Cajun Zydeco music in Louisiana

 - Watch a Broadway Show in New York City – Book early though, tickets tend to sell way in advance